Part-time, distance-learning, master’s level courses leading to a Postgraduate Certificate

 Dates and Workload

-The courses will be taught entirely online, with both lecture and seminar elements.
-The lectures will be pre-recorded for students to watch when convenient.
-The seminars will be group online discussion sessions scheduled for two convenient times during the week.
+The courses are be taught entirely online, with both lecture and seminar elements.
+The lectures are be pre-recorded for students to watch when convenient.
+The seminars are group online discussion sessions scheduled for two convenient times during the week.
 Seminar attendance is optional but encouraged.
 The goal is maximum flexibility with regard to time zone and other obligations.

-Students will complete a case study presentation, a “digital artefact”, and an essay of up to 4,500 words for each course.
+Students will complete an essay of up to 4,000 words for each module.
 Beyond virtual classroom discussion, the instructor will have weekly virtual office hours for further student guidance.

 Dr Yates is supported by Teaching Assistants from the University of Glasgow.